• Target level of study

 - Research laboratories collaborating with partners such as Inserm.

-Tuition fees are paid by the employer.
+Tuition fees are then covered by the employer.

 The city is also a dynamic university hub, promoting exchanges and professional opportunities.